-You probably already have an idea of what to get mom — but a new survey shows that it probably isn’t the gift your mother actually wants to receive.
-We take a look at how you can get mom what she really wants (hint: it’s probably not flowers!) while saving money.
+You probably already have an idea of what to get mom — but a survey shows that it probably isn’t the gift your mother actually wants to receive.
+Here’s a look at what she really wants (hint: it’s probably not flowers) that you can afford while saving money.

 Mother’s Day Gifts Moms Want to Receive

-If you’re the average shopper spending $168.94 on your mother, that’s no small chunk of change — you’ll want the money to count by making sure the gift will be something that makes her feel truly loved.
+If you’re the average shopper spending $170 on your mother, that’s no small chunk of change — you’ll want the money to count by making sure the gift makes her feel truly loved.

-A recent survey from Credit Donkey outlined the gifts that moms would most like to receive for Mother’s Day 2013:
+A 2013 survey from Credit Donkey outlined the gifts that moms most wanted that year:

-But when these numbers are compared to what gift givers plan to get the mothers in their lives, the numbers don’t quite match up.
-For example, the NRF survey reports that two in three gift givers (68.2 percent) plan to give flowers as a Mother’s Day gift, even though less than one in four mothers (22.5 percent) actually want to receive them.
+But when these numbers were compared to what gift givers plan to get the mothers in their lives, the numbers didn’t quite match up.
+For example, the NRF survey reports that two in three gift givers (67.2 percent) plan to give flowers as a Mother’s Day gift, even though less than one in four mothers (22.5 percent) actually want to receive them.

-Mother’s Day Ideas that Show Love While Saving Money
+3 Mother’s Day Ideas That Show Love While Saving Money

-Time took a look at Mother’s Day 2013 consumer survey data to help readers go “over and above the average, mathematically speaking, to honor your mother.”
+Time magazine took a look at Mother’s Day 2013 consumer survey data to help readers go “over and above the average, mathematically speaking, to honor your mother.”
 Their suggestion?
-Spend more on Mom.
+Spend more on your mom.

-The good news is you can get Mom exactly what she wants for well under the $168.94 average.
-Whatever your budget, we provide some Mother’s Day ideas that will not only let mom know you love her, but also show some love to your savings account, as well!
+The good news is you can get your mom exactly what she wants for well under the $170 average.
+Whatever your budget, here are some affordable, sought-after gift ideas.

 You might be a little too old to expect your mom to ooh and aah over a macaroni noodle-plastered, glitter-bombed masterpiece — but that doesn’t mean she wouldn’t love something homemade.
 Here are some other gifts ideas of what to get mom: